How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 3.3 Intra-EU transport that transits a non-EU country

-Freight transport between EU member states that involves transiting a non-EU member state (for example, Sweden to UK through Norway) is treated as intra-EU transport.
+Freight transport between the UK and also EU member states that involves transiting a non-EU member state (for example, Sweden to UK through Norway) is treated as intra-EU transport.

 3.4 Position of a sub-contractor to the main supplier of freight transport or related services